 Practice makes perfect.
 So always practice, practice and then practice more.
 Take a full practice exam several times to train your body and mind for the real 3-5 hour test.
 This will help you be fully prepared and conditioned for the real thing.

-We at Chicago Academic understand the frustration that comes with watching your child struggle in school.
+We at The House understand the frustration that comes with watching your child struggle in school.
 With often overcrowded classrooms and increasingly difficult curriculum, it can be a struggle for students to keep up, much less excel.
 We would love to help!